 This recipe brings out the best of the potato taste and not only that, it gives a great crispy outer layer.
 I am a complete convert now.

 I hope you get great results as I did.
-Please be careful when making this recipe as a boiling pan of oil is what they used to stop people raiding castles in the old days – i.e. it is a potential weapon and very dangerous cooking utensil.
+Please be careful when making this recipe as a boiling pan of oil is what they used to use to stop people raiding castles in the old days – i.e. it is a potential weapon and very dangerous cooking utensil.

 How to make great Belgian Frites